francesco-ascenzi/instaco/README.md

 ## Collection structure
 This application creates a database named "Instagram" with a collection called "followers".
 The structure of the "followers" collection includes:
-**- user:** string - The user's name
+- **user:** string - The user's name
-**- followIt:** boolean - True if you follow the user
+- **followIt:** boolean - True if you follow the user
-**- followsMe:** boolean - True if the user follows you, false if they have unfollowed you
+- **followsMe:** boolean - True if the user follows you, false if they have unfollowed you
-**- followsMeBefore:** boolean - True if the user has already followed you in the past
+- **followsMeBefore:** boolean - True if the user has already followed you in the past
-**- updated:** date - The last time the process was initiated
+- **updated:** date - The last time the process was initiated
-**- timestamp:** date - Timestamps from the followers/followings lists
+- **timestamp:** date - Timestamps from the followers/followings lists

 ## Funding
 If you liked this tool, consider funding it at [@PayPal](https://www.paypal.com/donate/?hosted_button_id=QL4PRUX9K9Y6A) (the link is within package.json too)